2E0PGS/blog/_posts/2021-04-03-jupyter-notebooks-for-csharp-sql.md

 * Why Python behaves differently?
 	* Perhaps ADS has some different flags enabled on the Python interpreter?
 	* Perhaps ADS uses IPython and VS Code uses regular Python?
 The prior maybe less strict with indentation?
+	* Perhaps Python version differences?
 * VS Code seems to use system installs whereas Azure Data Studio has a pre-bundled Python?
 * I tried creating fresh notebooks in each instead of creating in one and opening in other.
 The same behaviour was observed.

-Invoking the ADS bundled Python manually, it behaves as expected.
+### Invoking the ADS bundled Python manually

+_Behaves as expected.
+Python forcing us to indent properly for readability and in some cases functionality due to lack of braces in the language._

 ```python
 C:\Users\peter\azuredatastudio-python\0.0.1\python.exe Desktop\test.py